wakeboardhq/wakeboardhq.github.io/README.md

 ##### [http://amp.pharm.mssm.edu/clustergrammer/viz_sim_mats/58a492b4a63cb826f0be6476/rc_two_cats.txt] (Clustergrammer)

 #### 2B.
 Public Side
 Stick to the adjacency matrix model.
-The value you measure shoudl be based on the number of shared courses but anonymize the students.
+The value you measure should be based on the number of shared courses but anonymize the students.
 (The file to look at is the `freshmanmapping.json`) Look to sort the students by 1) `Centrality measures` 2) `GPA` 3) `AGE` 4) `NUMBER OF COURSES`